vtex/styleguide/react/components/EXPERIMENTAL_Charts/BubbleChart/README.md

 ### 👎 Don'ts
 - Don't use a bubble chart with large datasets, too many bubbles can make the chart hard to read.

+### Chart Config

+You also can change the axis, grid, and the size of the container like the `LineChart`.
+Follow the same instructions, described [here](/#/Components/Charts/LineChart?id=chart-config).